BoodskapPlatform/smart-temperature-system/README.md

-# How to start the Smart Parking System?
+# How to start the Dragino LHT65 System?

 ### Getting Started
 This plugin requires node `>= 6.0.0` and npm `>= 1.4.15` (latest stable is recommended).